Last Updated on September 2, 2024 by Kittredge Cherry

 Queer Bible scholars explore Song of Songs

 An almost overwhelming amount of queer Bible scholarship examines the Song of Songs.
-Here is a sampling of some chapters and articles:
+Here is a sampling of some books, chapters and articles:

 Chapter on Song of Songs by Christopher King in “Queer Bible Commentary,” edited by Deryn Guest), Robert Goss, Mona West and Thomas Bohache.